SanderMertens/flecs/docs/Queries.md

 });
 ```

-The component arguments may be ommitted, and can be obtained from the iterator object:
+The component arguments may be omitted, and can be obtained from the iterator object:

 ```cpp
 auto f = world.filter<Position, const Velocity>();